Slasher4k/aaronhatchard/_posts/2019-04-20-scene-builder.md

 ---

-I recently had an enquiry to make something like this [bathroom fitter][bathConfig]{: .white .white-hover-dots rel="nofollow"}, it basically has a background image of a bathroom and then you can select from various options for bathtubs, tiles, faucets, soap dishes etc that are then overlaid on top of the background image to create a mockup of what a bathroom could look like with the chosen configuration.
+I recently had an enquiry to make something like this [bathroom fitter][bathConfig]{: .white .white-hover-dots rel="nofollow" target="_blank"}, it basically has a background image of a bathroom and then you can select from various options for bathtubs, tiles, faucets, soap dishes etc that are then overlaid on top of the background image to create a mockup of what a bathroom could look like with the chosen configuration.
 I decided to generalise the idea and make a WordPress plugin that provides the ability to create multiple scenes, with as many layers as you would like, which can be shown on any page via a shortcode and also provides the ability for the user to have a PDF file emailed to them containing the scene that they have built.

 ## About the Plugin
 {: .dotted .white-dots}